adrianblynch/youtuber/README.md

 youtuber
 ========

-A suite of tools to mess with Youtube.
+A suite (in the losest meaning of the word) of tools to mess with Youtube.

 See examples.js for basic usage.